-At Steven L. Hatcher, DDS, PA in Greensboro, we understand the importance of scheduling professional teeth whitening treatment.
+At Triad Dentistry in Greensboro, we understand the importance of scheduling professional teeth whitening treatment.
 It represents more than an expenditure of your time and money.
 Teeth whitening is an investment in self-care.
-Dr. Hatcher and his team applaud your desire to smile with confidence, and we want to help you maintain brilliant results.
+The dentists and the rest of the team applaud your desire to smile with confidence, and we want to help you maintain brilliant results.
 Read on for steps you can take to keep your smile dazzling.

 Most people are aware of the common culprits of tarnished teeth – pigments in coffee, tea, cola, red wine, and dark berries get into microscopic pores, pits, and grooves in tooth enamel.
 However, other, more complex agents of stain might surprise you.